Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 # Relative layout

-The `RelativeLayout` is a layout class in which each side of children can be specified as relative to a sibling view or parent.
+The `RelativeLayout` is a layout class in which each side of the child can be specified as relative to the sibling view or the parent.
 The `Target` and the `RelativeOffset` properties define a relationship with each other.
 The following figure shows the relative layout position of rectangles with `Target` and `RelativeOffset`.
 The arrows in the preview indicate where the `LeftTarget` and the `RightTarget` are pointing:

 **Figure: Relative layout example with `Target` and `RelativeOffset`**